nightscout/Trio/fastlane/testflight.md

 ### Optional: Identifier Description Modification

-> This step is not required, but if you previously built using a Mac with Xcode or during Beta testing for Trio, it is a good idea to update the **NAME** associated with each **IDENTIFIER** to match the table below.
+> This step is not required, but if you previously built using a Mac with Xcode or during early Beta testing for Trio, it is a good idea to update the **NAME** associated with each **IDENTIFIER** to match the table below.

 _Referring to the table below, tap on each **IDENTIFIER** that has a different **NAME**, edit the Description to match the **NAME**, then Save the change for that identifier._

 #### Table of Identifiers

 * If you built previously using a Mac with Xcode, you may see the XCode version in your **NAME** column - it starts with XC and then the **IDENTIFIER** is appended where the `.` is replaced with a space, the example for Trio is shown in detail
-* If you built during beta testing, you might not have `Trio` at the beginning of each **IDENTIFIER** and the full **NAME** may be slightly different
+* If you built during early beta testing, you might not have `Trio` at the beginning of each **IDENTIFIER** and the full **NAME** may be slightly different

 | NAME | XCode version | IDENTIFIER |
 |:--|:--|:--|